What would you do if you could write 10,000 words a day to kick you content into high gear?

 If you constantly pressure yourself with this goal, you risk getting overwhelmed and despising writing all together.
-Before you consider writing 10,000 words in a given day, you need an established habit.
+Before you consider writing 10,000 words a day, you need an established habit.

 Writing 500 words per day is a great starting point.
 As you establish the habit, you can look deeper at some of the other techniques writers use.
 Once you merge your own habits with the analysis of other writer’s habits, you’ll discover a magic formula.

 My absolute minimum goal is to write 1,500 words per day, although I usually finish most days at 2,000-3,000 words.
-The reason I don’t write 10,000 words every day is because I have other responsibilities for my brand.
+The reason I don’t write 10,000 words a day every time is because I have other responsibilities for my brand.
 Once I write the content, I have to spend even more time on marketing.

 This is why I rarely type 10,000 words in a given day.
 If you have the writing habit built-in, then you’re ready for your first 10K word day.
 I advise making a goal for 10K words in a day only twice per month.
 If you do anymore than that, you risk burnout, but if it works for you, then more power to you!